<img height="1" width="1" style="display:none" src="https://www.facebook.com/tr?id=1733895583540788&amp;ev=PageView&amp;noscript=1">

 6) Trial Pricing

-Trial pricing is the tactic of offering your SaaS product at a reduced price for a limited time, usually as part of an introductory offer.
+Trial pricing involves offering your SaaS product at a discounted rate for a limited period, often as a part of an introductory promotion.
 Whereas the industry-standard free trial is, as the name suggests, free, trial pricing still charges the customer a lower-than-normal fee.

 Trial pricing reduces the barriers to actually starting with your product, with the idea being that once a customer has seen how useful your product is, they'll be more than happy to pay the increased rate after the trial expires.